-Table 1.
-Equilibrium Bond Lengths Used as a Benchmark for Identifying Collisions between Atom Pairs^a a bond has formed.
+should then pass repeatedly into the repulsive regime, we shall describe their motion as an oscillation or vibration, and consider that a bond has formed.
 Identification of bond breaking is more subjective, but we take note both of the duration and extremity of periods spent beyond the equilibrium bond length in our determination of when such an event may have occurred.
-We estimate vibrational frequencies for extant bonds directly from the periodic spacing of minima in the interatomic distance, quoting results only to the nearest multiple of 5 cm-1 when fewer than 10 cycles are available.
+We estimate vibrational frequencies for extant bonds directly from the periodic spacing of minima in the interatomic distance, quoting results only to the nearest multiple of 5 cm-1 when fewer than ten cycles are available.
 Since this approach naturally incorporates anharmonic effects, we do not apply any scaling factor to these estimates.